gvwilson/sql-tutorial/index.md

 {% include double.md stem="correlated_subquery" suffix="sql out" %}

--   Nobody works in Endocrinology
+-   Endocrinology is missing from the list
 -   `select 1` could equally be `select true` or any other value
 -   A <a href="#g:correlated_subquery">correlated subquery</a> depends on a value from the outer query
     -   Equivalent to nested loop